On the Effectiveness of Textual Prompting with Lightweight Fine-Tuning for SAM3 Remote Sensing Segmentation

 \subsection{SAM3}

-SAM3 \cite{carion2025SAM3} is a VLM designed for promptable, concept-level segmentation, where textual prompts are interpreted as abstract visual concepts and are used to segment all corresponding object instances within an image.
-The architecture integrates textual and geometric prompts within a unified framework, employing a shared Perception Encoder to project images and text into a common embedding space.
-Object recognition and localization are handled by a DETR-based detection module, augmented with a presence head, which explicitly estimates whether a queried concept is present in the image prior to spatial localization.
-Pixel-level segmentation is produced by a MaskFormer-style decoder, which generates object masks through a set of learned queries rather than direct per-pixel classification.
-Authors of SAM3 report improved ZS and FT performance compared with previous SAM models.
+SAM3 \cite{carion2025SAM3} is a VLM for promptable, concept-level segmentation, interpreting textual prompts as abstract visual concepts to segment all corresponding object instances in an image.
+It unifies textual and geometric prompts via a shared Perception Encoder that projects images and text into a common embedding space.
+Object recognition and localization are performed by a DETR-based module with a presence head that estimates concept existence prior to localization, while pixel-level masks are generated by a MaskFormer-style decoder using learned queries rather than per-pixel classification.
+SAM3 reports improved ZS and fine-tuned performance over earlier versions.